umbraco/UmbracoDocs/Extending/Health-Check/index.md

 # Health Check

-The settings section of the Umbraco backoffice holds a dashboard named "Health Check".
+The Settings section of the Umbraco backoffice holds a dashboard named "Health Check".
 It is a handy list of checks to see if your Umbraco installation is configured according to best practices.
 It's possible to add your custom built health checks.
 This feature has been available since Umbraco version 7.5.

 For inspiration when building your own checks you can look at the checks we've [built into Umbraco](https://github.com/umbraco/Umbraco-CMS/tree/v8/dev/src/Umbraco.Web/HealthCheck/Checks).
 Some examples will follow in this document.